kridel-lab/Kridel-Lab-Website/Team.md

 **Mohamed F. Alias**

 Mohamed is a PhD student in the department of Medical Biophysics at UofT.
+He is interested in cancer genomics and how we can leverage machine learning tools on biological samples.
+His project involves working with cell free DNA (cfDNA) for our lymphoma samples; looking at methylation patterns to determine whether they can be used as biomarkers for detection of lymphoma.
+He works under the co-supervision of Dr. Robert Kridel and Dr. Scott Bratman.
+He has a Master's in Biology from New York University and a Bachelor's in Biomedical Science from The University of Western Australia.

 **Davidson Zhao, BSc (Hons)**